girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 Until last year, my focus was mainly on HTML5 and mobile development, however, I am shifting towards Internet of Things movement these days.
 It is not that I have lost interest on the web standards but I just simply starting geeking out more with hardware.

 I've always loved crafty things since I was a kid, and later in my life, I taught myself how to develop web sites, but I have zero background in electrical engineering.
-Maybe I took some physics 101 or so.
+(Well, maybe I took some physics 101 or so, but just about it!)
 I can crochet and code but I didn’t know how to solder or wire.
 Also, I don't know how to code in C (or something that I imagined I needed to know to program hardware).
 I got myself an Arduino Uno a few years ago, but I haven't even opened the box for a long time.

 So you wonder how I, a front-end web developer, got involved on hardware hacking.

 ## I Can Code in Node!
 Controlling Tessel with Node.js

 Last year, I heard about [Tessel][tessel].
 I initially thought it was an another microcontroller that I would never even bothered, but I was so wrong.
-I gave it a try, and within a few hours I first touched Tessel and its camera module, I was already able to make it take my selfies and tweeted.
+I gave it a try, and within a few hours after I touched Tessel and a camera module, I was already able to make it take my selfies and tweet it!!!

 ![Tessel](/assets/images/articles/2015/05/tessel.jpg "Tessel")

-There are two main reasons why I was able to do so-
+There are two main reasons why I was able to do so easily:

 First, Tessel runs JavaScript, and because each Tessel contains a built-in wifi chip, internet-enabled JavaScript programs can be run directly from the device.
 Secondly, Tessel supports easy plug-and-play modules so I don't have to know how to wire to be able to use sensors.
 Each module has an open source library on npm, so it's literally plug, npm install, and play.